Peace Studies

 Mission Statement

-Peace Studies aims to nurture the next generation of peacemakers who can respect the law and devote themselves to peace and the democratic progress of a global community based on the principles of the Universal Declaration of Human Rights.
+The Peace Studies Major aims to train the next generation of peacebuilders who will respect the law and devote themselves to the peace and democratic progress of global society, based on the principles of the Universal Declaration of Human Rights.

 Learning Goals

-2. Students examine peace issues utilizing an interdisciplinary approach, covering areas such as philosophy, religion, law, politics, economics, social sciences, anthropology, education, psychology and international relations, in order to acquire theory and practice in peace-related contexts.
+2. Students examine peace issues utilizing an interdisciplinary approach, covering areas such as philosophy, religion, law, politics, economics, social sciences, anthropology, education, psychology and international relations, in order to acquire theories and skills in peace-related contexts.

 Specific Courses

-2. In Foundation courses, students acquire basic knowledge relating to peace studies.
-Courses such as "Peace Studies" and "International Politics" are offered.
+2. In Foundation courses, students take those such as "Peace Studies" and "International Politics" to acquire the basic knowledge related to peace studies.

-3. In Area Major courses, students deepen their understanding of various fields relating to peace studies including law, public policy, politics, international relations, philosophy, religion, media, communication, culture, education, psychology, sociology and anthropology.
-Students are also encouraged to actively participate in study- abroad programs, domestic and international study tours, and/or service learning experiences.
+3. In Area Major courses, students take courses that deepen their understanding of various fields of peace studies interdisciplinarily, including "International Law" and "International Criminal Law", and others of public policy, political science and international relations, philosophy and religious studies, media, communication and culture, education, psychology, sociology and anthropology.
+Students are also encouraged to actively participate in study abroad programs at overseas universities with peace studies programs, as well as related study tours in Japan and abroad, and practical courses such as service learning

-4. For the senior thesis, students are expected to examine peace issues using an interdisciplinary approach under the supervision of an academic advisor.
+4. For the senior thesis, students are expected to analyze issues in peace studies from a variety of perspectives and to integrate interdisciplinary knowledge under the supervision of their advisors.

 Major Faculty